The Taxonomy of Data

 A Structure for Data: The Data Frame

-When we seek to grow our understanding of a phenomenon, sometimes we select a single variable that we go out and collect data on.
+When we are trying to study something in the world, sometimes we select a single variable that we go out and collect data on.
 More often, we’re dealing with more complex phenomenon that are characterized by a few, or a few dozen, or hundreds (or even millions!) of variables.
 CalCentral has far more than just your name on file.
 To capture all of the complexity of class registration at Cal, it is necessary to record dozens of variables.

 To keep all of this data organized, we need a structure.
 While there are several different ways to structure a given data set, the format that has become most central to data science is the data frame.

-- An array that associates the observations (downs the rows) with the variables measured on each observation (across the columns).
-Each cell stores a value observed for a variable on an observation.
+• An table that associates the observations (rows) with the variables measured on each observation (columns).

 You might be accustomed to calling this a “spreadsheet” or a “table”, but the organizational norm of putting the variables down the columns and the observations across the rows make this a more specific structure.

-One of the first questions that you should address when you first come across a data frame is to determine what the unit of observation is.
+One of the first questions that you should ask yourself when you first come across a data frame is this: “What is the unit of observation?”

 Not a Data Frame